MenakaBasker/MenakaBasker/README.md

-### Hi there 👋
+### Hey 👋 I'm Menaka Baskerpillai

-I'm Menaka Priyadharshini Baskerpillai working as an Associate Software Engineer at Accenture.
+Working as an Associate Software Engineer at Accenture.
 I'm a tech enthusiastic blogger and an international speaker who speaks about cloud and .Net core.
 I spend my valuable time in learning and sharing my knowledge to the community.
 I'm also a Former Microsoft Student Partner and Mozilla Firefox student Ambassador.
 I'm Microsoft certified Resource in Azure and Programming in c#.
 I've beena recognised as a Most valuable professional by c# corner community for the year 2019 & 2020.

 <!--
 **MenakaBasker/MenakaBasker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.